Nebraska 4-H Month

-Every day, 4-H'ers across the nation pledge their hands to larger service.
-And every day, 4-H'ers are rolling up their sleeves and putting their pledge into action – leading positive change that empowers their peers and their communities.
+Every day, 4-H members across the nation pledge their hands to larger service.
+And every day, 4-H members are rolling up their sleeves and putting their pledge into action – leading positive change that empowers their peers and their communities.
 This April, 4-H is launching an annual True Leaders in Service initiative in honor of National Volunteer Appreciation Month.
-True Leaders in Service, a month-long community service activation, will officially kick-off the first day of April, and culminate with the National 4-H Day of Service on Saturday, April 29.
-Thousands of 4-H'ers will venture out into their communities to do what 4-H'ers do best: they will lead in service to tackle community challenges and help meet the needs of others.
+True Leaders in Service, a month-long community service activation, will officially kick-off the first day of April, and culminate with the National 4-H Day of Service on the last Saturday in April.
+Thousands of 4-H members will venture out into their communities to do what 4-H members do best: they will lead in service to tackle community challenges and help meet the needs of others.

 National 4-H Week

 National 4-H Week is held every year during the first full week of October.
-Celebration for this event can be customized specifically to your club or county.
-This may include planning educational events, special celebrations, community services events, etc.
+Celebrations for this event can be customized specifically to your club or county.
+This may include planning educational events, special celebrations, community service events, etc.

 Name & Emblem Guidelines

 The 4-H Name and Emblem are protected under federal statute Title 18, U.S. Code 707.
-Clubs, members, and volunteers are permitted to use the 4-H Name and Emblem once their program is chartered with the official 4-H Charter from 4-H National Headquarters at the Cooperative State Research, Education and Extension Service (CSREES), within the United States Department of Agriculture (USDA).
+Clubs, members, and volunteers are permitted to use the 4-H Name and Emblem once their program is chartered with the official 4-H Charter from 4-H National Headquarters.